-- Cats or dogs approved through the Pet Friendly Residence Community in Belford Hall or Lawrenson Hall - Emotional Support Animals approved via the Disability Resource Center - Fish in a 20-gallon (maximum) tank - Service Animals or Service Animals in Training.
-Note: Service Animals living with students in University Housing must have up to date vaccination information on file with the Housing office.
+- Cats or dogs approved through the Pet Friendly Residence Community in Belford Hall, Harrison Hall (Pet Friendly Floor) or Lawrenson Hall (Pet Friendly Floors).
+Students are permitted to have one pet per bedroom and must have a roommate who agrees to the terms and conditions of living in the Pet Friendly Community. - Support Animals approved via the Disability Resource Center - Fish, Shrimp, or other water-bound animals living in an aquarium, of 20-gallons or less. - Service Animals or Service Animals in Training.
+Note: Service Animals living with students in University Housing must have up to date vaccination information on file with the Housing office. - Note aquatic animals such as frogs, tortoises, turtles, etc. That may live outside of the water are not allowed.

-It is a violation of the UNC Student Code of Conduct ("BEAR Code") for any student to provide knowingly false information about whether they have a disability for any purpose including, but not limited to, a request to be allowed to keep an animal on campus.
-Such violations subject the person to disciplinary outcomes under the BEAR Code.
+It is a violation of the UNC Student Code of Conduct Student Code for any student to provide knowingly false information about whether they have a disability for any purpose including, but not limited to, a request to be allowed to keep an animal on campus.
+Such violations subject the person to disciplinary outcomes under the Student Code.
 Among other things, providing false information regarding one's disability status adversely affects the ability of the University to respond to the legitimate needs of persons with disabilities.

 Students living on campus who bring a Service Animal or Service Animal in Training must provide their Animal's vaccination records with HRE to comply with local municipal code.
 Students with a Service animal may complete a voluntary notification with the Disability Resource Center.
 All animals on campus except Service Animals and Fish (as described above) require approval through the Pet Friendly Residence Community process or Disability Resource Center.
 Students with unapproved animals will be required to remove the animal immediately and charged an unapproved animal fee of \$200.
 This fee will be applied to their student account.
 Upon discovery, an animal must be immediately removed to an off-campus location.
-HRE staff can provide contact information for a local animal boarding facility which typically provides student discounts.
+HRE staff can provide contact information for a local animal boarding facility which may provide a student discount.

-The unapproved animal charge will also be used to cover the cost of cleaning the facility if needed.
+The unapproved animal charge will be used to cover the cost of deep cleaning the facility.
 This charge only covers the cost of cleaning the facility.
 Any repairs or replacements of items will be charged beyond this fee.
 The animal owner is required to pay all such costs, even if the amount exceeds the amount of their deposit.
 Animal owners assume all responsibility for damage to university buildings, furnishings, and grounds caused by their animal(s).
 In the event that there are two animals or more approved or unapproved living in a residential space where damage from the animals has occurred, all residents should provide information to HRE staff about which animal caused damage.
 If HRE staff is unable to identify which animal is responsible for the damage, both residents may be charged for the damage.
 Damage charges are assessed on the severity of the damage, as well as the items that were damaged.

-Animals should be crated, as applicable and as outlined in ESA and Pet Friendly Residence Community policies, when an animal is in a student's room when the student is not present.
+All animals, including service animals and service animals in training, should be crated, as applicable and as outlined in ESA and Pet Friendly Residence Community policies, when an animal is in a student's room when the student is not present.
 This will help to ensure that an animal is not let out should room entry occur from HRE, Facilities Management, IM&T, or other UNC staff.